Water and the Cross

 Yesterday, it was food.
 Today, it’s water.
 As the people of Israel traveled, they came to Rephidim, and at Rephidim, there was no water.
 And just as before, they began to complain to Moses, so much so that he thought they were going to stone him.

 We can shake our heads and laugh at these Israelites.
-How in the world can they doubt God after the ten plagues he sent on Egypt, parting the Red Sea, and providing bread on the desert floor everyday?
+How in the world can they doubt God after the ten plagues he sent on Egypt, parting the Red Sea, and providing bread on the desert floor every morning?
 It seems to us that they are a pack of complainers who never learn their lesson: To trust in God.
 But isn’t that the way with us?
 God takes care of us every day of our lives.
 We can look back and see where He was leading and guiding.
 And yet, when the first sign of trial comes, we often doubt and falter.

 So God tells Moses to pass before the people with his staff in his hand.
 There was apparently some conspicuous rock there at Mount Horeb (another name for Mount Sinai).
 God said He would stand before Moses while Moses struck the rock.
 And then from that rock water flowed.